 There is no such thing as bad publicity.
 For the first four days I was locked up there was quite the twitwar a-ragin’ online.
 While the vast majority supported me because they know I am a good guy and love Indonesia, there were also a few who said things like “dasar bule go home” and “get the fuck out of my country.”
 However in the first day or two that the story broke I gained hundreds and hundreds of new social media followers and traffic to my site skyrocketed even though I hadn’t written any new articles.
 In fact one day actually broke the record for the most unique traffic in a 24-hour period — and it was a Sunday, notoriously known as one of the lowest traffic days of the week.

 Cut stalkers off before they cut you down.
 Had I just blocked this horrid wretch when she first went crazy, instead of allowing her to continue following me, this whole situation could have been completely avoided.
 Perhaps the most amusing part is that she is actually gloating about this online.
 Honey, you may think you’ve won, but in reality you’re just giving your country a black eye.
 Although I love Indonesia and will continue to praise/promote it, it will now become known as the country that deports people because they don’t like what was said on Twitter.
-And it’s all Jenny’s fault.
+And it’s all her fault.